openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 Indicating the federations/trust schemes that an issuer is a member of can be achieved by defining a `termsOfUse` property [@!W3C.VerifiableCredentials].

-Note. [@!W3C.VerifiableCredentials] describes terms of use as "can be utilized by an issuer ... to communicate the terms under which a verifiable credential ... was issued."
+Note. [@!VC_DATA] describes terms of use as "can be utilized by an issuer ... to communicate the terms under which a verifiable credential ... was issued."

 The following terms of use is defined: